-It’s also surprising to know that a freight train carrying hazardous chemicals or materials derails in this country every two weeks.
-This displaces nearby residents and has serious implications for the environment, especially causing groundwater pollution, which can further harm individuals depending on that source of water to live.
+It’s also surprising that a freight train carrying hazardous chemicals or materials derails in this country every two weeks.
+This displaces nearby residents and has serious implications for the environment, especially causing groundwater pollution, which can further harm individuals depending on the source of water to live.

 The Federal Railroad Administration (FRA) reported 9,240 train derailments in the county during the period from 2010 to 2016.
 In 2016, statistics showed 1,149 derailments, about 212 fewer than the previous year.

-During the same period, California witnessed 444 train derailments, with 2016 statistics showing 59 derailments, 11 lower than the previous year.
+During the same period, California witnessed 444 train derailments, with 2016 statistics showing 59, 11 lower than the previous year.

 Accidents can be catastrophic with the sheer size of the train and the speed at which it travels.
 In 2016, the FRA recorded 787 deaths from train accidents across the country, with 156 deaths alone in California.

 We’ve all heard about trains derailing and crashing into automobiles, but we’ve only witnessed head-on train collisions in movies.
-Unfortunately, on July 9th, 1918, two trains collided heads-on on the NC & StL railway line while traveling at 60 mph.
+Unfortunately, on July 9, 1918, two trains collided head-on in N.C. & StL railway line while traveling at 60 mph.
 The collision occurred on a railroad section known as the “Dutchman’s Curve.”

-On the morning of July 9th, the No. 4 train departed Nashville for Memphis, while the No. 1 left Memphis for Nashville, a half-hour behind schedule.
+On the morning of July 9, the No. 4 train departed Nashville for Memphis, while the No. 1 left Memphis for Nashville a half-hour behind schedule.
 Due to miscommunication between train operators and the towers, both the trains headed towards each other as they entered a single track on Dutchman’s Curve at the same time.

-Around 7.30 am the trains collided at a 60 mph head-on collision, causing the other cars to derail off the track.
-Since this was 1918, passenger cars were made from wood, and the accident’s impact completely destroyed them, instantly killing 101 people and seriously injuring 171.
+Around 7.30 am, the trains collided at a 60 mph head-on collision, causing the other cars to derail off the track.
+Since this was 1918, passenger cars were made from wood, and the accident’s impact destroyed them, instantly killing 101 people and seriously injuring 171.

 The great train wreck of 1918 forced Americans to rethink train designs and safety devices.
 It was the last time train companies in America ever used wooden passenger cars.